 Forest structure: Properties, structure and management of the forest experimental plots

 Forests are characterized by a highly variable compositional and spatial structure being extremely important for various ecological processes and availability of resources and habitats.
 However, the specific structure of a forest stand is changed by stand development due to tree growth, ageing and competition, disturbances, and by forest management.

 Silvicultural interventions may do both, homogenize or diversify stand structure.
 Therefore, the assessment of stand structure and its quantitative description are crucial for understanding the impact of forest management on biodiversity and ecosystem functioning.

 Within the framework of the exploratories, this project serves to provide quantitative data for all experimental plots on 1) attributes of forest structure, 2) changes in attributes of forest structure due to forest management and natural processes, 3) stand development and productivity, 4) type and magnitude of forest management interventions, 5) deadwood amount and composition, and 6) abundance of tree microhabitats.
 This information may serve as explanatory variables for all teams working on functional biodiversity at the level of specific species, functional groups or multidiversity.

 Additionally, we will further develop existing approaches of quantifying forest management intensity in order to analyse the relationship between forest structure and land use intensity.

-Since 2019, we are involved in the new forest experiment FOX, to whose design, planning and implementation we substantially contributed.
+Since 2019, we are involved in the new forest gap experiment (FOX), to whose design, planning and implementation we substantially contributed.

 In this phase (6th phase, 2020 – 2023) we will: